Michel Briene, Robert Kievit, Erik van Ossenbruggen & others

 2021

-🏠 Context and Purpose The report titled European Research on Housing Cooperatives, published by ECORYS on June 1, 2021, was commissioned by the Dutch Ministry of the Interior and Kingdom Relations.
-The study was led by a team of authors, including Michel Briene, Robert Kievit, Erik van Ossenbruggen, Rixt Bos, and Frank de Gouw.
-It was initiated in response to the limited experiences with housing cooperatives in the Netherlands since the revised Housing Act of 2015, which aimed to empower tenants of housing corporations to form cooperatives and increase their control over living situations. 🌍 Key Findings on Housing Cooperatives The development and role of housing cooperatives vary significantly across European countries.
-In Denmark and Sweden, cooperatives are integrated into the general housing system, providing ownership-like rights without full property ownership.
-Conversely, Germany and Austria feature more traditional cooperatives that focus on rental models, emphasizing member involvement.
-In Switzerland, the cooperative sector is well-established and plays a significant role in providing affordable housing. 📊 Market Share and Target Groups The market share of housing cooperatives differs widely across countries.
-In Denmark and Sweden, they occupy a substantial role in urban areas, while in Germany and Austria, they represent a smaller yet significant portion of the housing market.
-Generally, cooperatives aim to serve lower to middle-income groups, though their focus varies based on local needs and regulatory frameworks. 🔍 Organizational and Legal Frameworks Most housing cooperatives function as associations with democratic governance structures, allowing members significant influence in management decisions.
-Each European country has specific legal frameworks that support cooperative housing, often offering tax benefits or subsidies to encourage their development. 💡 Applicability to the Netherlands The report highlights that housing cooperatives might have limited immediate impact on the Dutch housing market due to existing structures, such as housing corporations, which fulfill similar roles.
-However, they present niche opportunities for addressing local needs or community-based living projects.
-The study recommends enhancing legal frameworks to support cooperative initiatives and exploring financial instruments to facilitate their growth. 🚀 Instruments for Stimulation Several instruments identified in the study could be adapted for use in the Netherlands, including financial incentives like tax breaks or subsidies, legal reforms to simplify cooperative formation, and knowledge-sharing platforms to disseminate best practices among potential cooperative founders.
-In conclusion, while the direct transferability of foreign cooperative models to the Netherlands is limited due to structural differences, valuable lessons can be drawn to enhance the role of cooperatives in tackling challenges within the Dutch housing market.
+The report titled European Research on Housing Cooperatives was published on June 1, 2021, by ECORYS, a research and consultancy company known for its in-depth analysis in various fields, including housing and urban development.
+Commissioned by the Dutch Ministry of the Interior and Kingdom Relations, specifically the Housing Market Directorate, the study was authored by Michel Briene, Robert Kievit, Erik van Ossenbruggen, Rixt Bos, and Frank de Gouw.
+The research aimed to explore the potential of housing cooperatives in the Netherlands, where such initiatives have been limited since the revised Housing Act was introduced in 2015. 🌍 Context and Objectives This research was prompted by the complexities and financial challenges faced in establishing housing cooperatives in the Netherlands.
+The Dutch government sought insights from countries like Denmark, Germany, Austria, Sweden, and Switzerland, where housing cooperatives have been more successfully integrated into the housing system. 🏡 Key Findings The report highlights significant differences in the development and role of housing cooperatives across Europe.
+In Denmark and Sweden, cooperatives are often part of the broader housing system, offering ownership-like rights without full property ownership.
+Conversely, Germany and Austria focus more on traditional rental models with high member involvement.
+Switzerland has a well-established cooperative sector that contributes significantly to affordable housing. 📊 Market Share Housing cooperatives have varying market shares in these countries.
+They play a substantial role in urban areas of Denmark and Sweden, while in Germany and Austria, they represent a smaller yet significant market portion.
+The Swiss cooperative sector is notable for its strong contribution to affordable housing solutions. 👥 Target Groups Cooperatives tend to serve lower to middle-income groups but adapt to local needs and regulatory environments.
+Most operate as associations with democratic governance structures, allowing members to influence management decisions. 📜 Legal Frameworks The legal frameworks supporting cooperative housing vary across countries, often providing tax benefits or subsidies to encourage development.
+Financing methods typically include member contributions, government subsidies, and loans from cooperative-friendly institutions. 🇳🇱 Applicability to the Netherlands The report suggests that housing cooperatives are unlikely to have an immediate significant impact on the Dutch housing market due to existing housing corporations.
+However, they could address specific local needs or community projects.
+Recommendations include enhancing legal frameworks and exploring financial instruments to support cooperative growth. 🔧 Instruments for Stimulation Several adaptive instruments for stimulating cooperatives in the Netherlands are identified, such as financial incentives, legal reforms to simplify cooperative formation, and knowledge-sharing platforms for best practices. 📈 Conclusion While direct applicability of foreign models is limited due to structural differences, the report concludes there are valuable lessons and practices from other countries that could enhance the role of cooperatives in the Dutch housing market.

 Europees onderzoek naar wooncoöperaties - Inzicht in de mogelijke bijdrage van wooncoöperaties voor de Nederlandse woningmarkt